Cisplatin/Krypton/README.md

 * DES decryption block algorithm
 * Convert from c99 mode (to save encryption time)
 * Try to remove -lm requirement as well? (store lg2)
-* Only generate round keys once for DES
 * Add a hex-output method for BinStr
 * Add StreamCipher wrapper, and continuation option (inc OTP and RC4)
 * Finish off all the various TODOs